 We ate most of the basil pictured above.
 I reserved a small amount in one of the jars of water.
 After about a week, I noticed roots sprouting!
 How exciting.
 By the way, when I store basil in water like this, I change the water about once a week or every ten days.

 I then searched for a pot to plant my basil.
 That took a few weeks (life gets busy…).
 By the time I pulled my basil out of the water, the roots had gone wild.

 I potted the basil in a pot filled with dirt and some of my lazy compost mixed in.
 (Here’s how to compost the lazy way.)
 I really should have divided this basil among a few pots.
 It’s a bit crowded below.

 As the basil sat in the water and later grew in the pot above, it started to flower in several spots.
 Just pinch these off as soon as you see them—ideally when tiny, tightly closed up and green but if you miss those, pinch off when open and white.
 I keep my plant in a sunny kitchen greenhouse window but due to glare there, took the pic outside.
-I made homemade pasta this week (post to come eventually) and topped it with pesto made with most of this basil.
+I made homemade pasta this week and topped it with pesto made with most of this basil.
 I did leave several leaves though and will trim a bit to propagate more for another pot.
 The pesto tasted delicious.

 While much more finicky than basil, rosemary also works.
 I’ve had better luck with fresh rosemary I’ve cut from a friend’s mature rosemary bush.
 Store-bought hasn’t worked nearly as well—but it’s still worth a try if you have some on hand.
 You only have a sprig or two to lose and possibly an entire rosemary hedge to gain (eventually).